 Slow Food in the UK – Board of Directors

 SHANE HOLLAND ( Executive Chair) Board Director for England.
 Shane is also Chairman of Plan Zheroes, the platform which connects surplus food with those in need.
 Having previously held CEO positions within the third sector, he is now MD of a management consultancy practice.
 He has held Chair positions in a number of very large NFPs and membership organisations, in particular in regards to our most vulnerable citizens, their issues of food poverty & food skills, education, offending, and access to service.
 He is a governor of a special School which has food education, growing, and food enterprise as an integral part of its curriculum; Chairs the London Special Governors Association; and is a Trustee of Prisoners Penfriend.
-He frequently is a member of expert panels, and caries out dozens of speaking engagements a year.
+He frequently sits on expert panels, and caries out dozens of speaking engagements a year.
 A member for nine years, he is the group leader for both Slow Food London and Slow Food Virtual England